solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 - Randomness

-While the exact implementation may differ from blockchain to blockchain, generally, Oracles work as follows:
+While the exact implementation may differ from blockchain to blockchain, generally, oracles work as follows:

 1. Data is obtained from an off-chain source.
 2. That data is then published onchain via a transaction and stored in an